tonydp03/PID-ER_v2/README.md

 Repository for Particle ID and Energy Regression on vinavx2 @ CERN

 Root files can be found @ /afs/cern.ch/user/a/adipilat/public .
 They're obtained with NTUPLIZER, after running step3 with TICL and saving Tracksters.
+An example of step3(withTICL) and step4(NTUPLIZER) are included in the repository.
+To set everything for production, refer to this branch of my cmssw fork: https://github.com/tonydp03/cmssw/tree/PIDandER_TICL .

 The model is a CNN that splits in two branches at the end and outputs PID and ER for 4 classes (electron, gamma, muon, charged pion).